tnk3r/Intro-EXD101/README.md

 Installation Process?
 What is necessary for running EXD?
   EXD requires a MySQl Database, ColorFront recommends installing the XAMPP package

-Why to use ColorFront?
+Why use ColorFront?

   We will discuss the advantages and disadvantages.

 We will Go Over:

   Project Setup.
+Folder Structure.

   User interface Discussion, Keyboard Shortcuts, Preferences.

   Importing Looks, Luts, Stills, Media.

-  Setting up Deliverables
+  Setting up Deliverables, Rendering

   Reports, Utilities

   Advanced Features, and the Database.

+  Difference between OSD and EXD.

 If you will be following along in the Class, please bring a correctly configured EXD System with the license!